 A mechanic that you trust has severely messed up your car.
-There’s no doubt that the problem is the mechanics fault.
-They fix the problem, but due to their improper use of equipment the parts of your car have been damaged.
+There’s no doubt that the problem is the mechanic’s fault.
+They fixed the problem, but due to their improper use of equipment, the parts of your car have been damaged.

 At home, you slam your car door and walk inside only to find your spouse and children waiting with dinner.
 These are your trusted allies, and they will understand the injustice done to you.
 Calmly you spew out all the negativity your heart has towards the incompetence of the company that ruined the parts of your car.
 Your spouse sympathizes and even feels the unfairness of the situation.
 Your children listen with rapt attention.

 Later that week you drive by the mechanic with your family and again tell your story of how that company is not to be trusted.
 Confidently you tell your family we will not be taking our vehicles back there again.
 Someone at work hears the story, you chat about it with friends at church, and share your experience with family.
 Not once do you raise your voice or call out a specific person.
 An injustice has been done and you are just sharing your experience.

 Then one day you hear your young son talking to a friend at church, my family will never take our cars to ______ again, they are idiots there and none of them will probably go to heaven.